Tasmania Fire Museum

 - to honour the dedicated service to the community by both volunteer and career fire service members.

-The Museum currently has public display sites at the Tasmanian Transport Museum, Anfield St., Glenorchy (open every 1st and 3rd Sunday afternoon) and in the Hobart Fire Brigade 1911 old Head station, Argyle St. Hobart (access on weekdays by prior arrangement only).
+The Museum currently has public display sites at the Tasmanian Transport Museum, Anfield St., Glenorchy (open every 1st and 3rd Sunday afternoon) and in the Hobart Fire Brigade 1911 old Head station, Argyle St. Hobart (Monday to Thursday by prior arrangement only).
 Other public display sites are planned for Burnie and Launceston.
 The Museum also showcases its appliances at community events such as Christmas parades and local fairs and fetes.

 As a volunteer brigade of the Tasmania Fire Service, the Museum draws its membership only from serving and retired, career and volunteer Tasmanian fire service members.
 This means the curators you will meet at any of our display sites, will have had "hands on" experience of the appliances and other artefacts you will see.